-In order to receive financial aid through Virginia Tech, each student must complete the Free Application for Federal Student Aid (FAFSA) each year.
-The FAFSA is used to determine eligibility for many scholarships (including general scholarships from our office) and to award a student financial aid in the form of grants, work study, and federal loans.
-(Alternative educational loans must be applied for separately through a private lender or bank.)
-The FAFSA is available for completion on January 1 prior to the upcoming aid year, and must be submitted (with valid signatures) by Virginia Tech's priority deadline.
+To receive financial aid through Virginia Tech, each student must complete the Free Application for Federal Student Aid (FAFSA) each year.
+The FAFSA is used to determine eligibility for many scholarships (including general scholarships from our office), grants, work study, and federal loans.
+(Alternative educational loans must be applied for separately through a private lender.)
+View our web page for additional information on private loans.
+The FAFSA is available for completion on January 1 prior to the upcoming aid year, and must be submitted (with valid signatures) by Virginia Tech's priority deadline of March 1.

 Please Note: If you indicate on your FAFSA that you will sign a paper signature sheet and send it in, then the federal processor holds your FAFSA application for 10 days.
-However, the FAFSA is not held if it is signed with a valid PIN(s).
+However, the FAFSA is not held if it is signed with a your FSA ID.

 If the FAFSA is not processed with valid signatures by the priority deadline: